University of Wyoming Round Robin

 Q: I really like Nebel T, should I pref you?

 A: No, you shouldn't.
-I'm sure he's a nice and smart guy, but cutting evidence from debate blogs is such a meme.
-If you'd like to make a similar argument, just find non-Nebel articles and I'll be fine.
-This applies to most debate coach ev.
-To be clear, you can read T:whole rez in front of me, just not Nebel cards.
+He's a very nice and smart guy, but cutting evidence from debate blogs is such a meme.
+If you'd like to make a similar argument, just find non-Nebel articles and you'll be fine.
+This applies to most debate coach evidence read in LD.
+To be clear, you can read T:whole rez in front of me, just not Nebel blog cards.

 Q: I like to make theory arguments like 'must spec status' or 'must include round reports for every debate' or 'new affs bad,' should I pref you?